- Mechanism

 Overview

 KPV peptide (Lysine-Proline-Valine) is a naturally occurring tripeptide derived from the C-terminal region of alpha-melanocyte-stimulating hormone (alpha-MSH).
 It possesses potent anti-inflammatory and antimicrobial properties without inducing the pigmentation effects typically associated with full-length alpha-MSH.
-Research highlights its significant potential in treating inflammatory bowel diseases, promoting wound healing, and addressing dermatological conditions.
-By modulating key inflammatory pathways, KPV offers a targeted approach to cellular repair and immune regulation.
+By modulating key inflammatory pathways, KPV offers a targeted approach to cellular repair, making it highly valuable for researching inflammatory bowel diseases and dermatological conditions.

 Potential Benefits

-• Gut Inflammation Reduction: KPV significantly reduces intestinal inflammation and protects against colitis-associated cancer when mediated by the PepT1 transporter, as demonstrated in murine models (Viennois et al., 2016).
+- Gut Inflammation Reduction: KPV significantly reduces intestinal inflammation and protects against colitis-associated cancer when mediated by the PepT1 transporter (Viennois et al., 2016).

 Where to Buy KPV